Forgo the contacts or glasses. With PRK, clear vision is an outpatient procedure away from ditching bad vision.

 Is PRK right for you?

 Call to schedule an appointment with one of our ophthalmologists to find out if PRK surgery is an option for you.
+We offer a free consultation to patients interested in PRK surgery.
+Because PRK is considered elective surgery, insurance companies do not currently cover the costs.
+MU Health Care employees receive a discount.

 Other laser eye surgery we offer